Consensus, consent or what?

 One step further in the direction of a well-founded joint decision is the subsequent discussion of concerns and objections, until a solution is found against which nothing more is brought forward.

-The process comes from the Holacratics and is called consensus.
-Unfortunately, the artificial word does not create an image in my head, which is bad for the visualising internalisation of the concept and procedure.
-With “consensus” I see nodding people or thumbs up – but with ” consent”?
-(I don’t even want to get into the linguistic differentiation between the two terms.)
+The procedure comes from the sociocratic world, is called consent, and means approval, acceptance.
+Unfortunately, the word consent does not create a differentiating image in my mind, which is bad for the visualising internalisation of the term and the procedure.
+With “consensus” I see nodding people or thumbs up – and with “consent”?

 What can still disturb the procedure in terms of relationship is the fact that, with one’s concerns and objections, one is first of all against the proposals of others in order to then develop a common solution.
 The state of mind of the one is directed against the solution idea of the other.
 This does not always leave its mark on the relationship level.